Nuclear fuel: Molten plutonium

+Molten plutonium, alloyed with iron to lower its melting point and encapsulated in tantalum, was used as a fuel in the Los Alamos Molten Plutonium Reactor Experiment (LAMPRE) in the 1960s.
+LAMPRE experienced three separate fuel failures during operation, however they did not cause any operational issues.
+The reactor operated between 1961 and 1963, and was expected to be succeeded by the larger LAMPRE-II.
+However, the program was cancelled and LAMPRE-II was never constructed.

 Common physical forms

+The standard fuel form for most reactors worldwide consists of uranium dioxide ceramic pellets, sealed into zirconium alloy (zircaloy) cladding tubes called fuel rods.
+For light-water reactors, the uranium is typically low-enriched uranium, while heavy-water reactors typically use natural (unenriched) uranium.

 Uranium dioxide (UO_{2}) powder is compacted to cylindrical pellets and sintered at high temperatures to produce ceramic nuclear fuel pellets with a high density and well defined physical properties and chemical composition.
 A grinding process is used to achieve a uniform cylindrical geometry with narrow tolerances.
-Such fuel pellets are then stacked and filled into the metallic tubes.
+These pellets are then stacked into a metal cladding tube.
 The metal used for the tubes depends on the design of the reactor.
 Stainless steel was used in the past, but most reactors now use a zirconium alloy which, in addition to being highly corrosion-resistant, has low neutron absorption.
-The tubes containing the fuel pellets are sealed: these tubes are called fuel rods.
+The tubes containing the fuel pellets are pressurized with helium and sealed.
 The finished fuel rods are grouped into fuel assemblies that are used to build up the core of a power reactor.